What does hypoallergenic mean in skincare?

 But, what if you are allergenic to it and, because you read hypoallergenic on the label, you put it on your skin without checking the ingredient list first?
 It’s gonna be nasty.

 I know, those ingredient lists are long and boring, and most of the names on there don’t make any sense.
-But, if you know you can’t tolerate or have an allergy to something, checking the ingredients to make sure the product you plan to buy is free from it is the ONLY way to stay safe.
+But, if you know you can’t tolerate or have an allergy to something, checking the ingredients to make sure the product you plan to buy is free from the culprit is the ONLY way to stay safe.

 Related: How To Read A Cosmetic Ingredient List

-2 Go minimal
+2 Go Minimal

 If your skin is particularly sensitive, choose products with very short ingredient lists.
 The less stuff is in there, the less likely it is to cause problems.

 Even if you followed all the tips above, you should still do a patch test.
 Why?
 Because you may not know you’re allergic to something yet.
 Or maybe you didn’t recognize the name on the label (some ingredients can have up to 5 or 6 names, and they’re all complicated and hard to remember, of course).
 Or, maybe you can tolerate an ingredient in small doses, but this particular lotion has a high amount of it and will trigger an irritation.
 You don’t want to end up with a red, itchy rash all over your face, do you?
 Do the patch test.

 Related: How To Do A Skin Patch Test